Classification of homogeneous functors in manifold calculus: The simplicial set

 \subsection{The simplicial set $\ahd$}

-To prove the main result of this paper (that is, Theorem~\ref{main_thm}), we need to construct a simplicial set $X_{\bullet}$ with the following properties. \begin{enumerate} \item[(A)] $X_{\bullet}$ is a Kan complex. \item[(B)] There is a pair
+To prove the main result of this paper (that is, Theorem~\ref{main_thm}), we construct a simplicial set $\ahd$.
+In Proposition~\ref{ahd_prop} below we will prove that $\ahd$ is a Kan complex.
+Subsections \ref{sj_subsubsection} and \ref{tind} construct the degeneracies of $\ahd$.